The Gospel Stamp Album

 The following albums all have their own distinct style, with characteristic artwork by T. Noyes Lewis.
 Whether he is responsible for the stamp artwork too is unknown, but it is likely.

 A 1929-30 albums and a pair, all originally belonging to siblings, from 1930-31 have protective paper sleeves for the covers.
 Though these are worn and a bit grubby the sleeves have protected the albums quite well, for all three are in A+ condition and the covers themselves have very vibrant covers.
 It is possible that the later albums below also had sleeves originally, but these have been lost.
 The years have been deduced by the Sunday dates and Easter.
 These years are the only possible for consecutive years.
+The 1929-30 album was Ethel Cherryer’s.
+It is missing only two Sunday stamps, but includes a birthday stamp on the special days pages at the end.
+Her 1930-31 album again is only short of two stamps, but has two Never Absent Never Late stamps.
+Her sister Georgina’s is complete apart from four stamps, As these were different days to Ethel, it is more likely that sickness may have been the cause rather than a family holiday.

 The paper sleeve

 A full album from 1932-33 of 64 stamps plus a birthday stamp.
 It is not known if the spaces for the stamps were for specific stamps, or why there were so many spaces.
 The stamps stuck in start with four of the Trinity Sunday stamps before moving onto Advent (which is unusual), and some stamps are repeated while others are out of order.
 Midway through the album a new style of larger stamp takes over; these a more general religious pictures and titles rather than for a specific Sunday.
 They are however larger than the space for a stamp, so not intended for this album.
 It seems the stamps were given out on a what was available basis, rather than strictly as intended.
+The album measures 110x135mm, and is card fronted (perhaps the back cover is missing).
+The earlier stamps are 24x38mm and the later ones 30x50mm.
+It was owned by an Edna Smith of Hugginton or Mugginton (the hand writing is difficult to read).

 This example of the 1934-35 album was collected by Beryl Loftly, of St Peter’s Church, Hethersett.
 It is in excellent condition but lacks a number of stamps.
 However in some blank spaces ‘Present’ is written in by hand, so either the school were short of some stamps or Beryl forgot to take her book along and never got the stamps!
 Inside the back cover the teacher has written “47.
 A good record as you have a long way to come.
 Be careful to get your stamps for each Sunday”.
 The cover illustration is credited to H.W.Forster.